2019 North Carolina A&T Aggies football team

 The 2019 North Carolina A&T Aggies football team represented North Carolina Agricultural and Technical State University as a member of the Mid-Eastern Athletic Conference (MEAC) in the 2019 NCAA Division I FCS football season.
 This marked the 96th season for the program, and the Aggies were led by second-year head coach Sam Washington.
 The Aggies finished the season with a record of 9–3 overall and 6–2 in MEAC play, capturing their 11th conference title.
 The Aggies also earned an invitation to the Celebration Bowl where they defeated Southwestern Athletic Conference champion Alcorn State, earning their seventh black college football national championship.
 The Aggies played their home games at BB&T Stadium.

-Previous season

-The Aggies finished the 2018 season 10–2, 6–1 in MEAC play, to finish in first place and capturing their tenth MEAC Championship.
-The Aggies were invited to compete in the 2018 Celebration Bowl, where they defeated Southwestern Athletic Conference champion Alcorn State, earning their sixth black college football national championship.

 Before the season

 At the conclusion of the 2018 football season, the Aggies lost key players such as two-time MEAC Offensive Player of the Year, Lamar Reynard; 2018 MEAC Offensive Lineman of the Year, Left Guard Michah Shaw.
-In addition, the Aggies also lost Running Back Marquell Cartwright, who had 2 seasons of 1000 plus rushing yard seasons and MEAC defensive player of the year, Darryl Johnson who decided to forego his senior season and declare early for the 2019 NFL Draft.
+In addition, the Aggies also lost Running Back Marquell Cartwright, who had 2 seasons of 1000 plus rushing yard seasons and MEAC defensive player of the year, Darryl Johnson who decided to forego his senior season and declare early for the 2019 NFL draft.